 Setting up a new enterprise in Asia is by no means easy and while there are certainly benefits to working in Asia, there are also ample challenges to overcome.
 These challenges include having to decode local business law, overcoming corruptive practises, high barriers to market entry for foreign companies, domestic competition and reverse engineering, as well as the traditional language and cultural barriers.
 But hey, isn’t solving problems part of the fun and attraction of being an entrepreneur?
 And if you don’t have a start-up idea yet, jump on the back of someone else’s to get you started.

-Just make sure you do as much research and gather as much knowledge as you can before hand and then begin applying that to your startup.
+Just make sure you do as much research and gather as much knowledge as you can beforehand and then begin applying that to your startup.
 Seek out other foreign entrepreneurs through Chambers of Commerce to test your business model and learn from their success and failures.
 Understand the implications of what if your business collapses?
 Do you have an exit strategy plan?
 For example, in China it’s actually more time intensive and expensive to close a company than to register a company.

 Finally, read like crazy!
-Bookmark Tech in Asia and digest every instalment of Dezan Shira’s Asia Briefing (China, Vietnam, India and ASEAN) to keep up with industry trends.
+Bookmark Tech in Asia and digest every installment of Dezan Shira’s Asia Briefing (China, Vietnam, India and ASEAN) to keep up with industry trends.
 There’s also a fantastic selection of start-up books out there including the Blue Ocean Strategy, Lean Start-up, ReWork, and Seth Godin‘s work on creative marketing.
 Tim Ferriss’ The 4-Hour Work Week is also another entertaining and inspiring read to get you started.

-There’s no guarantee you will be successful, but for those who get started there’s never any regrets.
+There’s no guarantee you will be successful, but for those who get started, there’s never any regrets.
 What you’ll eventually learn and take out of the experience will most certainly outweigh the return of teaching English at a local school or Happy Giraffe English Academy!

 Check out JingJobs Founder Samantha Kwok’s article on Lessons learned from launching my start up in China